 As the Sheriff of Lake County many have asked if I could tell a little bit about myself, my background and experience, so people know who this person is representing them as Sheriff.

 My name is Frank Leonbruno.
 My wife Heidi and I have been married for 34 years and we have raised two daughters and two sons here in Lake County where we were both born and raised.
 Both of my sons and my son-in-law are also police officers right here in our Lake County communities.
-We are the proud grandparents of 7 granddaughters and one grandson … with more to come we hope!
+We are the proud grandparents of 5 granddaughters and 2 grandsons.

 I have been a proud member of the Lake County Sheriff’s Office for over 33 years.
 Throughout my career I have continually sought to increase the professionalism of the Sheriff’s Office.
 Starting as a Corrections Officer in 1989 I was promoted to Sergeant, followed by Captain and Jail Administrator – a position held for 17 years.
 As the Jail Administrator I worked with over 100 Correction Officers and jail staff, supervising nearly 400 inmates.
 We accomplished many things together as a staff, and became the first jail in Ohio ever to be certified as being compliant with of the Ohio Minimum Jail Standards.

 During that time I also served as the SWAT Team Hostage Negotiator and instructed in the Corrections and Police academies.
 In 2011 Sheriff Dunlap promoted me to Chief Deputy, second in command of the Sheriff’s Office.
 As Chief Deputy I was responsible for all operations, including Road Patrol, Court Security, Jail, Communications/Dispatch, Administrative Support Services, SWAT Team, Marine Patrol and CCW/SORN divisions.
 These duties required the efficient management of a $17 million dollar budget, 250 employees, media relations, social media platforms, establishing department policy, contract negotiations, and advanced training.